 We absolutely love visiting National Parks and because of that we have an America the Beautiful National Park annual pass.
 The pass is $80 for a year, granting access to every National Park in the US.
 The fee covers your entire car (up to 15 passengers).
 If you don’t have an annual pass not to worry, you can pay at the gate.
 The cost is $30 and gives you access for 7 days.

 The park is filled with various viewpoints on Badlands Loop Road which we made stops at along the main road.
 Our favorite viewpoints were Pinnacles Overlook, Yellow Mounds Overlook, Conata Basin Overlook, Panorama Point, White River Valley Overlook and Big Badlands Overlook.
+Click here for tickets to a private tour of the Badlands National Park.

 There are also lots of hiking trails but what’s unique about Badlands is you can actually hike anywhere unlike most parks that only allow you on designated paths.
 Some of the top hikes in the park are: